2018 Subaru Outback Press Kit

 - New available Steering Responsive LED Headlight system.

-Subaru of America, Inc. announced the 2018 Outback that features revised front and rear styling and significant upgrades to comfort, safety and multimedia capability.
+Subaru of America, Inc. has introduced the 2018 Outback that features revised front and rear styling and significant upgrades to comfort, safety and multimedia capability.
 Many new engineering and design details throughout the 2018 Outback enhance the driving experience and the vehicle’s versatility.
-The fifth-generation Outback arrives into retailers this summer.

 The Subaru Outback was instrumental in launching the crossover trend more than 20 years ago, with rugged styling that highlighted increased capability.
 Today, the Outback offers the most interior room in an expanding segment of sport-utility wagons: total passenger volume 108.1 cu. ft., plus 35.5 cu. ft. of space behind the rear seats and 73.3 cu. ft. with the standard 60/40-split fold-down rear seatback folded.
 The load floor is nearly flat, and the cargo area features convenient rear seatback release levers.